emojidex/emojidex-web-client/README.md

-emojidex Coffee/Java Script Client
+emojidex Java Script Client
 ==================================
-The emojidex Coffee/Java Script client is set up to handle searching, listing, login, history, favorites etc. against the emojidex API.
+The emojidex Java Script client is set up to handle searching, listing, login, history, favorites etc. against the emojidex API.

-All examples here will be given as JavaScript.
-If you are bundling/using the client as Coffee (which is the recommend way to use it) please use the original coffee file and convert syntax accordingly.

 Building
 --------
-You will need node with a usable npm, grunt, bower.
-In general grunt and bower should be installed globally or should be present and usable in your path.
+You will need node with a usable npm and grunt.
+In general grunt should be installed globally or should be present and usable in your path.
 We'll assume you have a working node/npm that you either installed using your package manager or built yourself.